rathaamani/AmazonAutomation/README.md

-# Creating the README.md file content for the Amazon Automation Project

-readme_content = """# 🛒 Amazon Automation Project
+# 🛒 Amazon Automation Project

 This project is a **Selenium-based Test Automation Framework** designed to automate various functionalities of the Amazon India website.
 It demonstrates professional-level automation using the **Page Object Model (POM)** design pattern, **TestNG**, **WebDriverManager**, and **Maven** for efficient and scalable test development.